dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   2. `data`: `string` INI config data.

   3. `flags`: `integer?` Bit flags.
 1: restore the state of track conditions, set by default.
 2: partial mode (do not discard existing config loaded from INI file on a disk), set by default.
 4: reload 3D-trees as well, set by default.
 8: apply shader replacements from the config to the entire model, not just to meshes loaded from KN5.
 Use `bit.bor()` to combine flags.
-Default value: `uint(data_ac_ext_track_adjustments::load_adjustments_flags::default_value)`.
+Default value: 7.
+## Function ac.getAppWindows()
+Collect information about available windows.
 ## Function ac.pauseFilesWatching(pause)
 Pauses or un-pauses file system monitoring used for live reloading.
 Might be useful to pause it if you’re about to update a lot of configs, for example.
 Make sure to always re-enable watching afterwards though, or it’ll be re-enabled in a few seconds automatically.